Integrating Workload Identity Manager with OpenShift Service Mesh¶

 Apply the image pull secret to the

-namespace (copy and paste the exact command from the "Add a New Service Account" (Settings > Service Accounts > New) page of the Venafi Control Plane):oc create namespace venafi oc apply --namespace=venafi -f - <<EOF apiVersion: v1 kind: Secret metadata: name: venafi-image-pull-secret data: .dockerconfigjson: YOUR_BASE64_ENCODED_PULL_SECRET type: kubernetes.io/dockerconfigjson EOF
+venafinamespace (copy and paste the exact command from the Add a New Service Account (Settings > Service Accounts > New) page of Certificate Manager - SaaS):oc create namespace venafi oc apply --namespace=venafi -f - <<EOF apiVersion: v1 kind: Secret metadata: name: venafi-image-pull-secret data: .dockerconfigjson: YOUR_BASE64_ENCODED_PULL_SECRET type: kubernetes.io/dockerconfigjson EOF

 Info

-to request workload certificates.
+Istio requires a special ConfigMap resource in each namespace, containing the root CA that signed the istiod serving certificate.
+The Istio sidecars use this to verify the serving certificate when they connect to istiod to request workload certificates.
 Istio CSR will take care of creating these ConfigMap resources for you, but you must tell it which CA certificate to use.
-In this tutorial, Istio CSR will be using a gRPC serving certificate that has been signed by Firefly, so we need to download the Firefly root certificate, put it in a Secret in the cluster, and then tell Istio CSR to mount that Secret and use the CA certificate contained within it.
+In this tutorial, Istio CSR will be using a gRPC serving certificate that has been signed by Workload Identity Manager, so we need to download the Workload Identity Manager root certificate, put it in a Secret in the cluster, and then tell Istio CSR to mount that Secret and use the CA certificate contained within it.

-- Click Configurations > Firefly Configurations.
+- Click Configurations > Issuer Configurations.

 - Click Download chain > Root certificate first.

-Copy the root CA certificate into a Secret resource in the venafi
+Copy the root CA certificate into a Secret resource in the venafi project (namespace) of your OpenShift cluster:

 oc create secret generic firefly-root-ca \